This post provides ten fun things to do in Las Vegas in January.

 4. See RuPaul's Drag Race

-This popular reality television competition will be heading to Las Vegas later in January, and audiences will have multiple opportunities to see the next drag superstar.
+This popular reality television competition will be heading to Las Vegas January, and audiences will have many opportunities to see the next drag superstar.

 Whether you're a fan of RuPaul or you just want to see some of the most creative performance artists in the world, this show is sure to please.